Self-Love, Self-Esteem, Self-Respect, Self-Awareness.

 How many times have you met the person who appears to have “it all” on the outside, only to later realize that they are struggling like hell on the inside??
 I know it’s often complicated as to why, but I guarantee you that within the equation that amounts to why the person is suffering, a lack of self-love exists.

 Every child needs love.
 It’s true.
 Have you ever heard of failure to thrive syndrome??
 Scientist have proven that a lack of love, or an adverse emotional or social environment, can cause growth failure even in a child who is eating enough.

 If you are asking what this has to do with you, being that likely, you are chronologically an adult, then let me explain.

-Ever single one of us carries within us the beliefs and feeling of our “inner child.”
-If the language is too touchy-feely for you, then just refer to this part of yourself as your “little dude,” or whatever floats your boat.
+Every single one of us carries within us the beliefs and feeling of our “inner child”.
+(I have some good blog posts about inner child work right part1 and part2).
+If the language is too touchy-feely for you, then just refer to this part of yourself as your “little dude”, or whatever floats your boat.
 I don’t care what you call it – but I do care that you acknowledge it and begin to show it love.